-No one really actually sits and reads the text content on websites do they?
+No one really actually sits and reads the website text content do they?

 Just the thought of sitting down and writing up text content for your new website can be enough to give you a severe headache!
 And anyhow, does anyone really read that stuff?